pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 > The **Kafka Topics** table below the graph summarizes the same high-level topic information, and also includes the number of topic partitions.

-4. Scroll down the page to see tables listing the broker, producer and consumer pods.
+4. Scroll down the page to see tables listing the brokers, producer and consumer pods.

 ::: div image-xl relative
 <svg title='' src='use-case-tutorials/kafka/kafka-overview-2.png'/>